paketo-buildpacks/blog/content/posts/0006-build-plan-buildpack.md

 Plan can be found in the [CNB Spec](https://github.com/buildpacks/spec/blob/main/buildpack.md).

-### How does the Build Plan buildpack work?
+### How does the Build Plan Buildpack work?

-The Build Plan buildpack works by adding a `plan.toml`, which mirrors the [requires portion of Build Plan](https://github.com/buildpacks/spec/blob/main/buildpack.md#build-plan-toml), to the root of your app.
+The Build Plan Buildpack works by adding a `plan.toml`, which mirrors the [requires portion of Build Plan](https://github.com/buildpacks/spec/blob/main/buildpack.md#build-plan-toml), to the root of your app.
 The buildpack will read the `plan.toml` and make all of the requirements listed in it for you.
-This means that if you add a `plan.toml` to the root of your app and then adds the Build Plan buildpack to the end of your  buildpack group, you will be able to make any arbitrary requirement that you want.
-Furthermore, if you are using the Build Plan buildpack with Paketo Buildpacks it will allow you to specify when you want the dependency to be present whether that be during build, at launch, or both.
+This means that if you add a `plan.toml` to the root of your app and then add the Build Plan buildpack to the end of your  buildpack group, you will be able to make any arbitrary requirements that you want.
+Furthermore, if you are using the Build Plan Buildpack with Paketo Buildpacks it will allow you to specify when you want the dependency to be present whether that is during build-time, at launch-time, or both.
 You can specify this for Paketo Buildpacks because they respect two flags that go in the `metadata` field of a requirement.
 Those two flags are `build` and `launch`, `build` makes the dependency available during the build phase of